arrow_back

 • A median (50th percentile) star rating of 3.5 stars

-The table below shows how these HHA star ratings compare to those of adjacent provider institutions.
+The table below shows how these HHA star ratings compare to those of adjacent clinical institutions.

-Table 1: Comparing summary statistics of the distribution of star ratings for different provider institutions
+Table 1: Comparing summary statistics of the distribution of star ratings for different clinical institutions

 HHA 3.24 3.5 1.02